wardle/hermes-docker/README.md

 You may wish to use a different working directory than ~/Dev/ and you will need to enter your own NHS Digital TRUD API key where specified.

+If you haven't created your own local data files, you can run these commands if you are in the UK and have an NHS Digital TRUD API key.
 ```shell
 cd ~/Dev
 git clone https://github.com/wardle/hermes